 GP and nursing support

 Contact your GP for help with any medical problems that come up.
 Your GP can also make referrals to nursing services for you.
-There are different types of nursing service.
+There are different types of nursing services.

 District nurses give nursing care such as:

 - checking temperature, blood pressure and breathing

 - giving emotional support

 - teaching basic caring skills to family members where needed